Anirudh3167/climateFinTech/Contribution.md

 1. Class name should be in camelCase.
 2. Some basic things like core color code and dimensions will be in variables.
 3. Separate folder for css and css variables initialisation.
+4. Files should be stored under the templates folder only

 #### HTML
 1. Page should be formatted properly with opening and closing tags on same line.
 2. In some cases where the variables needs to be changed.
 It is done by inline css.
 3. Everything should be in flex boxes.
 4. Jinja tags will be used to reduce code redundancy and simplify backend work.
+5. Files should be stored under the templates folder only.

 #### JAVASCRIPT
 1. Written in seperate pages.
+2. Files should be stored under the templates folder only

 #### Django
 1. Functions made should be in camelCase along with their names and path.